The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-Our strategy for proving \pref{item:carried by S} is to choose a closed curve $\gamma$ representing a conjugacy class $[\gamma$] that is weakly attracted to $\Lambda_\psi$ under iteration by $\Psi$ and prove that each birecurrent non-periodic weak limit of $\psi$-iterates of $[\gamma]$ is either contained in $S_m$ or contained in $G^m_{r_m-1}$.
-Since a generic leaf of $\Lambda_\psi$ can not satisfy the latter it must satisfy the former and we will be done.
+Our strategy for proving \pref{item:carried by S} is to choose a closed curve $\gamma$ representing a conjugacy class $[\gamma$] that is weakly attracted to $\Lambda_\psi$ under iteration by $\Psi$ and to prove that each birecurrent weak limit of $\psi$-iterates of $[\gamma]$ is carried by either $S_m$ or $G^m_{r(m)-1}$.
+Since a generic leaf of $\Lambda_\psi$ cannot satisfy the latter it must satisfy the former and we will be done.
+This strategy is similar to the proof of Fact~\ref{FactLamsAreLams} above.
 To carry out this strategy we have to understand how $\Psi$-iterates of $\gamma$ intersect $\bdy_\low S^*_m$.